 Many of us start the New Year with a resolution to get in shape.
 This year, how about making a resolution that doesn't involve becoming sweaty at the gym or going without chocolate?
-Why not make 2010 the year to get your finances in great shape?
+Why not make the new year the year to get your finances in great shape?

-With the continuing uncertainty in the economy, this is the perfect time to stop and take stock of your family's finances and work out a plan for 2010.
+With the continuing uncertainty in the economy, this is the perfect time to stop and take stock of your family's finances and work out a plan for the new year.
 What are your goals, and how are you going to reach them?

 Here are some tips for the year ahead: